-Kids will learn that being mindful will help them to notice their feelings and emotions, which in-turn, helps them to manage stress, control impulses, and motivate themselves to make healthy choices.
+Kids will learn that being mindful will help them to notice their feelings and emotions, and motivate themselves to make healthy choices.

-Ask kids to share a time and place when they were mindful (paused to focus on the present moment).
+Ask kids to share a time and places when they can be mindful (when they paused to focus on the present moment).
+Encourage kids to share examples of times and places when they paused to be mindful.

 To use this with your students click here.

 Present the slides to students.
-Ask them to identify if the scenario describes a person being mindful (paying attention on purpose) or not being mindful.
+Ask them to identify which choice describes a person being mindful (paying attention on purpose) or not being mindful.

 Benefits of Being Mindful